nemesysolano/knowledge-base/README.md

 # API Endpoints Documentation

+RESTful API for a Dynamic Knowledge Base System

 ### Notes:
-- All endpoints require an `Authorization` header with a valid token.
-Valid tokens can be found in `data/users.json` file.
+- All endpoints require an `Authorization` header with a valid API key.
+Valid API keys can be found in `data/users.json` file.
 - Run `npx jest` to perfom unit tests.
-- The `KB.postman_collection.json` postman collection is provided for performing manual tests.
+- The sample `KB.postman_collection.json` postman collection is provided for performing manual tests.
+API keys are configured.

 ---